imennajar/pandas-challenge/README.md

 # Tip:🪄

-Take advantage of the first module, export dataframes to Excel and insert charts to make the analyzis easier.
+Take advantage of the first module, export dataframes to Excel and insert charts or filters to make the analyzis easier.
 The following is an example of a code to export a dataframe to an Excel spreadsheet:

 ```